Desk with Laptop, Calculator, Files and small model of house with epc colours

 To calculate heat loss in a particular moment, the u-value is multiplied by the temperature difference and then multiplied by the area of the element to give the number of Watts being lost through that element.

-Back to our subject though, and in summary, for the majority of properties where RDSAP is used, the assumed u-values result in a reasonably accurate assessment at a very reasonable cost to the property owner.
+Back to our subject though, and in summary, for the majority of properties where RdSAP is used, the assumed u-values result in a reasonably accurate assessment at a very reasonable cost to the property owner.

 However, there are cases where buildings are constructed with energy performance that is significantly better than the minimum required by building regulations at the time.

-Our 'Passivhaus' here is such an example, and there is the likelihood that without paying attention, an RDSAP EPC could be produced which doesn’t accurately reflect the thermal performance of the property - by this, I mean the rating would not be as good as it could/should be.
+Our Passivhaus here is such an example, and there is the likelihood that without paying attention, an RdSAP EPC could be produced which doesn’t accurately reflect the thermal performance of the property - by this, I mean the rating would not be as good as it could/should be.

 The methodology however provides the ability for an assessor to override these u-values.